Weston County Votes To Create Own Legislative Seats, Now Waits To Be Sued

 It’s unclear what will happen next in the Weston County saga between now and the start of the 2025 legislative session Jan.
 14.

-Taylor said he expects a lawsuit challenging the vote, but said Wyoming GOP Chair Frank Eathorne gave him his word that the state party will financially support Weston in any future lawsuit.
+Taylor said he expects a lawsuit challenging the vote, but said Wyoming GOP Chair Frank Eathorne gave him his word that the state party will help Weston County financially and through other means in any future lawsuit.

 “I commend the people that have been nominated, I just hope that they understand that it’s going to be a bumpy road and the seriousness in it could cause it to fail if we aren’t committed to it,” Taylor said.